 LINKMV: Listing Information Network MV ~ (Including Database Design Task Force)

 Martha's Vineyard Island is not for everyone.
-If you have never been here, you need to visit and see for yourself the varied life styles that are available here within the six distinctively different towns on Martha's Vineyard Island.
+If you have never been here, you need to visit and see for yourself the varied life styles that are available within the six distinctively different towns on Martha's Vineyard Island.
 If you have been here and if every time you leave the Island you experience an ache in your heart let me show you how to make that ache go away and your dream come true.

 Why I'm Passionate about what I do

 This is a true story.
 I bought my first home in the 70's.
 I was young, newly married with a new family and starting to build my career.
 Even back then, buying a home was a huge decision, and we were very nervous about spending what to us was a fortune.
 However, our advisors told us to make the investment.
 We were able to put a considerable amount of money down so that our monthly loan payment would be manageable.
 House hunting became somewhat of a full time job for my wife and our baby -- I had an office job.
 We looked at night, we looked on weekends and my wife looked in between.
 All tolled I think my wife looked at 60 to 75 homes, "our" real estate agent ran us ragged.
-We told her what we were looking for, but she kept showing us everything.
+We told her exactly what we were looking for, but she kept showing us everything.
+Clearly, she did not 'listen'.
 I never thought the day would come, but finally my wife called me and said she had found our dream home.

 When we first started our property search, I made it clear to "our" broker that I could not live in a house where there had been animals, because I had allergies.
 The broker assured me that there had been no pets in this house -- did I see any?
 Did I look?
 Should I have looked?
 After a brief discussion for guidance with "our" agent, we made an offer.
 To our surprise it was accepted.
 We listened to our agent but I always wondered if our offer was too high.
+Remember, she was the listing agent too.

 I am jumping ahead to a few days after the closing.
 We packed up all of our belongings into a rented U-haul and drove to our new dream home.
 I finally started taking a really good look at the house and what is my second most favorite "man area" next to the garage -- the basement.
 I went in and closed the basement door, something I had not done from the inside of the basement.
 There, on the back of the door, were huge scratch marks that must have been made by a large animal.
 Kujo?
 I continued to look around and in a small dark corner under the stairs; I found an area that had obviously been used for a long time as a kitty litter box -- without the box.
 It was disgusting.
 I found out subsequently from a neighbor that the former owners did have pets, a Great Dane and cats.
 I also found out that the couple was getting a divorce, so that may explain why when we were looking at the house there were no pets -- and no husband.
 Someone had custody of them -- I mean the pets.
 Needless to say, I was plagued by allergies all that winter, especially when I went into my second most favorite "man area".